grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 We reconnect with our previous team at a bridge over a ditch - they're staring over fields towards the sea wall that's between the fields and the estuary.
 One chap has the clue - he led a walk over there this morning.
-"The paddocks are on this side of the sea wall, so if there were Short-eared Owl , we should be able to see them from here", he opines.
-We stare across the fields as well, but none of us see an owl.
+"The paddocks are on this side of the sea wall, so if there were Short-eared Owl, we should be able to see them from here", he opines.
+We stare across the fields as well, but none of us sees an owl.

 What a conundrum!
 There's little consensus on what to do now and the group slowly splits up as we walk back towards the pub.
 We consult the Migfest map